feathr-ai/feathr/docs/how-to-guides/feathr-configuration-and-env.md

 ## FEATURE_REGISTRY__PURVIEW__DELIMITER
 Delimiter indicates that how the project name, feature names etc. are delimited.
 By default it will be '__'. this is for global reference (mainly for feature sharing).
 For exmaple, when we setup a project called foo, and we have an anchor called 'taxi_driver' and the feature name is called 'f_daily_trips'. the feature will have a global unique name called 'foo__taxi_driver__f_daily_trips'

+# A note on using Azure Key Vault to store credentials

+Feathr has native integrations with Azure Key Vault to make it more secure to access resources.
+However, Azure Key Vault doesn't support the secret name to have underscore `_` in the secret name.
+Feathr will automatically convert underscore `_` to dash `-`.
+For example, Feathr will look for `ONLINE-STORE--REDIS--HOST` in Azure Key Vault if the actual environment variable is `ONLINE_STORE__REDIS__HOST`.

+Azure Key Vault is not case sensitive, so `online_store__redis__host` and `ONLINE_STORE__REDIS__HOST` will result in the same request to Azure Key Vault and yield the same result.